What are your top tips for long haul flights? I frequently get asked this question by friends, relatives and readers. It’s time I answer it here.

 Travel size brush

-This isn’t just one of the long haul flights essentials you need, but something that should be in your bag whether you board a plane, a bus or just walk around at home.
-We don’t always have a chance to wash our hands – something so important to prevent the spreading of diseases such as the coronavirus.
+This is something that should be in your bag whether you board a plane, a bus or just walk around.
+We don’t always have a chance to wash our hands – something so important to prevent the spreading of diseases.
 But a good hand sanitizer works wonder.
 You can buy it here.

 First aid kit and prescription medicines

-One of my best tips for long haul travels is to always pack some basic medicines with you.
-I am not saying you need to drug yourself on a flight – not at all.
-But you never know you may get motion sickness, stomach pain, or a headache (I regularly do, despite my best efforts to stay hydrated).
-You will need a first aid kit that includes some important long haul flight essentials such as:
+One of my best tips for long haul travels is to always pack some basic medications with you.
+You never know you may get motion sickness, stomach pain, or a headache (I regularly do, despite my best efforts to stay hydrated).
+You will need a first aid kit that includes:

 - Dramamine – best to fight motion sickness.
 I recommend the regular stuff as it will also make you drowsy and you will fall asleep more easily.